ibm-cloud-docs/cloud-object-storage/tutorials/cloudyr.md

 ## Add credentials to your `R` project
 {: #cloudyr-credentials}

-As it is beyond the scope of this tutorial, it is assumed you have `R` installed.
+As it is beyond the scope of this tutorial, it is assumed you already installed the `R` language and suite of applications.
 Before you add any libraries or code to your project, ensure that you have credentials available to connect to {{site.data.keyword.cos_full_notm}}.
 You will need the appropriate [region](/docs/cloud-object-storage?topic=cloud-object-storage-endpoints#endpoints-region) for your bucket and endpoint.

 ```R
 Sys.setenv("AWS_ACCESS_KEY_ID" = "access_key_id",